Mercury – Act 1: Promotion

 After the band's break in 2019 - 2020 on March 3, 2021, the band published a photo of them in a studio recording on official accounts.
 On March 5, the band published a video of cassette with a mystery melody.
-The next 3 days they published four videos with anagram.
-When the fans solved the riddles Imagine Dragons confirmed the new double single "Follow You + Cutthroat" would in fact be released on March 12, 2021.
-On March 23, the band performing for the first time the song "Follow You" on The Late Show.
-The second performing of the single in TV was on The Ellen Show on May 24, 2021.
-On June 29, the band published a snipped of the second single titled "Wrecked".
-On June 30, the band confirmed fifth album "Mercury - Act 1".
-On September 2, 2021, the band performance on Amazon Music Live for a small group.
-On 19 November 2021, the group released an Amazon Music-exclusive EP titled "Mercury - Act 1 (Amazon Music Live)".
-On September 7, the band tuned in to Jimmy Kimmel Live.
+The next 3 days they published four videos with anagrams.
+When the fans solved the riddles, Imagine Dragons confirmed that the double single "Follow You + Cutthroat" would be released on March 12, 2021.
+On March 23, the band performed for "Follow You" for the first time on The Late Show, and later on The Ellen Show on May 24, 2021.
+On June 29, the band published a snippet of the second single titled "Wrecked", which was later released on July 2.
+On June 30, the band announced the release of Mercury - Act 1.
+On September 2, 2021, the band performed on Amazon Music Live for a small group.
+On 19 November 2021, the group released an Amazon Music-exclusive EP titled Mercury - Act 1 (Amazon Music Live).
+On September 7, the band performed "Wrecked" on Jimmy Kimmel Live.

 World tour

 On 7 September 2021, after the release of Mercury - Act 1, Imagine Dragons officially announced the Mercury Tour in 2022 to promote the album.
-The band had not toured for their previous album, Origins, as they had decided to break.
-The tour began on February 6, 2022 in Miami, Florida and is scheduled to conclude on February 4, 2023 in South Africa.
-Also the frontman of the band Dan Reynolds on July 17, 2022 published on Twitter that they announced many more dates worldwide.
+The band had not toured for their previous album, Origins, as they had decided to take a break.
+The tour began on February 6, 2022 in Miami, Florida and is scheduled to conclude on September 10, 2023 in Berlin.